chesterheng/react-training/README.md

 ```javascript
 const [folded, setFolded] = useState(!description);
 ```
-- Display or hide the description using the hidden CSS class depending on the folded value
+- Display or hide the description using the hidden CSS class depending on the folded value, using
 ```javascript
 <div className={`panel-body ${folded ? "hidden" : ""}`}>
 ...